nepttune/nepttune/DOC.md

 # Core rules

-- Project is run in docker container.
+- Project runs in docker container.
 Docker and docker-compose are **only** tools required.
 - HTTPS is standard.
 Self signed certificate is created if other isn't provided.
 - Files copied into project are gitignored and should not be edited.
-- Package already depends on Nette framework and some other libraries, so it's not needed to list them in your `composer.json`.
+- Package already depends on Nette framework and some other libraries, so it's not needed to list them in `composer.json`.

-# Project initialization
+# Initialization

 First time setup requires manual download of `composer.json` and other necessary docker files.

-1. Create script with following content in your projects directory and run it.
+1. Create script with following content in projects directory and run it.
 ```
 #!/usr/bin/env bash